Zoe Cruz: Career

 From 2016 to 2017, she was a senior advisor to regulatory consulting firm Promontory Financial Group LLC.

 Cruz was appointed to the Advisory Council of the Harvard Kennedy School Center for Business and Government in 2016 and still serves on the council today.

 Cruz was on the board of directors of Ripple from 2017 to 2019.

 In 2018, Cruz was appointed a non-executive director and member of Man Group’s Board and Remuneration Committee, and she maintains these positions with the company to date.

-In 2020, Zoe founded Menai Financial Group, a firm that provides institutional-grade investment products, market making services and infrastructure for the digital asset space.
+In 2020, Cruz founded Menai Financial Group, a firm that provides institutional-grade investment products, market making services and infrastructure for the digital asset space.

 Accolades

 In 2015, Cruz was named one of Fortune’s “Most Powerful Women in Business”, and was recognized by The Wall Street Journal as a businesswoman “In Line to Lead.”
 She was named one of Forbes’ “Most Powerful Women” in 2005, 2006 and 2007.
 Cruz was named as the highest paid woman by Fortune in 2006, with total compensation of $30 million.
 In 2007, she was recognized as one of The Wall Street Journal’s “50 Women to Watch in Business,” one of Fortune’s “6 CEOs to Be” and “Power 50”, and one of American Banker’s “Most Powerful Women’s in Finance.”
 She has also been named one of Crain’s New York’s “Most Powerful Women.”